JACart/av_record/README.md

 ```bash
 roslaunch av_record av_record.launch subject:=john_doe recording_path:=/scratch/data/
 ```
 from folder **~/av_record/launch**.
 Parameters are option.
-Default subject name is "JanDoe" and the default path is "/scratch/trial_recordings/"
+Default subject name is "JanDoe" and the default path is "/scratch/trial_recordings/".

+Audio and video recording can only be done while the local_admin ROS module is running.
+It is advised to launch the cart first and then this package.

 ## Generating Videos
 Videos can only be generated after the camera publishers are shut down.
 Running the `combine.py` script will play the appropriate bag file and launch processes to capture and convert the images into a single video file.
 Type